bcit-ltc/infrastructure-documentation/docs/services-systems.md

 > [https://github.com/bcit-ltc](https://github.com/bcit-ltc)

-GitHub is the LTC's code repository, CI/CD pipeline coordinator, and container registry.
+GitHub is the LTC's code repository, CI/CD pipeline coordinator, and package registry.
 It is also used as an issue tracker and comes with a built-in project management tool.

 Use GitHub to: